RiccardoCerberi/RISCV-Emulator/README.md

 # Presentation #
-This is an implementation in C++ of riscv emulator.
+This is an implementation in C++ of RISC-V emulator.
 It's a single cycle, thus every instruction is executed sequentially.

 ## Requirements:  ##
 - Cmake to configure the buildsystem which makes the executable file;
-- RISC-V gnu compiler:  go to https://github.com/riscv/riscv-gnu-toolchain and install all required packages.
+- RISC-V gnu compiler:  go to https://github.com/RISC-V/RISC-V-gnu-toolchain and install all required packages.
-Rememebr to edit $RISCV environment variable with value /opt/riscv and make _riscv directory writable_ (chmod ugo+w).
+Rememebr to edit $RISCV environment variable with value /opt/RISC-V and make _RISC-V directory writable_ (chmod ugo+w).
 Then run
     make && make linux
-- A serie of test for the riscv instructions: https://github.com/riscv-software-src/riscv-tests
+- A serie of test for the RISC-V instructions: https://github.com/RISC-V-software-src/RISC-V-tests

 ## Make the executable ##
 Make bin and build directory, both with Debug and Relase mode, by running